jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-state-guide.md

 **Where is configuration stored?**

 By default its stored in the local browser cache.
-However if the enableConfigServer property is set to true during installation you can choose to store in a different location which is more convenient for you.
+However you can use the State Options functions to choose to save your state in any location that you specify (as well as to enrich it).

 **Do you provide data adapters to fetch / save configuration?**